-Cash used in operating activities of \$17.6 million during the six months ended June 30, 2023 was attributable to our net loss of \$25.6 million offset by non-cash items of \$8.5 million and a net change in our operating assets and liabilities of \$0.5 million.
-Non-cash items consisted primarily of \$11.6 million of stock-based compensation, which includes \$10.5 million in one-time charges related to the acceleration of vesting of the Graybug stock awards at the date of the Merger and \$0.1 million in accrued interest on our convertible promissory notes offset by \$1.1 million and \$2.0 million change in the fair value of our warrant liability and convertible promissory notes, respectively based on the value the warrant holder and promissory note holder received in common stock.
+Cash used in operating activities of \$4.7 million during the three months ended March 31, 2024 was attributable to our net income of \$0.1 million offset by non-cash items of \$4.5 million and a net change in our operating assets and liabilities of \$0.3 million.
+Non-cash items consisted primarily of \$5.6 million due to a change in our warrant liability as result of the 2024 Private Placement in the first quarter of 2024 and accretion on our short term investments of \$0.1 million, offset by \$0.8 million of transaction costs allocated to warrants and \$0.4 million of stock-based compensation.

-Cash used in operating activities of \$5.8 million during the six months ended June 30, 2022 was attributable to our net loss of \$6.7 million and non-cash items of \$0.5 million, offset by a net change in our operating assets and liabilities of \$1.4 million.
-Non-cash items consisted of a \$1.2 million change in the fair value that increased our warrant liability, offset by \$0.7 million of stock-based compensation.
+Cash used in operating activities of \$5.4 million during the three months ended March 31, 2023 was attributable to our net loss of \$19.3 million and non-cash items of \$8.1 million and a net change of \$5.8 million in our operating assets and liabilities.
+Non-cash items includes \$10.5 million in one-time charges related to the acceleration of vesting of the Graybug stock awards at the date of the Merger, \$0.6 million of stock-based compensation and \$0.1 million in accrued interest on our convertible promissory notes offset by \$1.1 million and \$2.0 million change in the fair value of our warrant liability and convertible promissory notes, respectively based on the value the warrant holder and promissory note holder received in common stock.